ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 3. In your Cloudant dashboard, either modify an existing document or create a new one.

-4. Observe new activations for the `myCloudantTrigger` trigger for each document change only if the document status is `new` based on the filter function and query parameter.
+4. Observe new activations for the `myCloudantTrigger` Trigger for each document change only if the document status is `new` based on the filter function and query parameter.

   **Note**: If you are unable to observe new activations, see the subsequent sections on reading from and writing to a Cloudant database.
 Testing the following reading and writing steps help to verify that your Cloudant credentials are correct.

-  You can now create rules and associate them to actions to react to the document updates.
+  You can now create Rules and associate them to Actions to react to the document updates.

   The content of the generated events has the following parameters: